api-evangelist/website/_posts/2013-04-27-evolving-beyond-api-service-providers-and-tools-to-goal-based-api-toolkits.md

      My objective is to allow people to find information from two main areas, either using APIs or providing APIs.
 You can then navigate to individual areas within those two goal areas, with some overlap between them.
 In addition to toolkits for using or providing APIs, I'm also rolling out other story groups in the areas of API trends, priorities and opportunities.
 </p>
 <p>
-     So stay tuned…<a title=API Evangelist href=http://apievangelist.com>API Evangelist</a> is always a living research project.
+     So stay tuned…<a title="API Evangelist" href="http://apievangelist.com">API Evangelist</a> is always a living research project.
 </p>